kaledibif/bono/README.md

-# BONO - Basic Income & Expense Manager
+# BONO - Basic Expense Manager

-This is a simple Expo + Firebase project for basic Expense & Income management.
+This is a simple Expo + Firebase project for basic Expense management.
 It includes:

 - based on Expo SDK `38.x.x`
 - navigation using `react-navigation` 3.11.0